All Episodes

 You know, all the chaos.

-That's that's their only source of money.
+That's their only source of money.

-But no, they want to go back and attack the attorney general.
+But no, they want to go back and attack the Attorney General.

-It's all they seem to care about.
+That's all they seem to care about.

 Let me play a few cuts here.

-This is the president uh responding to the events from earlier today, and frankly, it was the right thing to do.
+This is the president responding to the events from earlier today.

 So I came here to do a meeting on infrastructure with Democrats, not really thinking they wanted to do infrastructure or anything else other than investigate.

-And I just saw that Nancy Pelosi, just before our meeting, made a statement that we believe that the president of the United States is engaged in a cover-up.
+And I just saw that Nancy Pelosi, just before our meeting, made a statement that we believe that the President of the United States is engaged in a cover-up.

-Well, it turns out I'm the most uh and I think most of you would agree to this.
+Well, it turns out I'm the most, and I think most of you would agree to this, I'm the most transparent president probably in the history of this country.

 And instead of walking in happily into a meeting, I walk in to look at people that had just said that I was doing a cover-up.